 Declines in Interior Fraser Coho spawner abundance throughout the 1990’s led to a suite of management actions to promote recovery, including significant fishery restrictions starting in 1998 (Decker et al. 2014).
 Evidence of a new, lower productivity regime starting in return year 1994 that coincides with declines in spawner abundances has been well documented (Decker et al. 2014).
 In 2002, the Interior Fraser Coho stock management unit was designated ‘endangered; by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) based on the stock unit being assessed as a single ’Designatable Unit’ (DU).

 Subsequent work by the Interior Fraser Coho Recovery Team (IFCRT) led to a conservation strategy outlining short-term and long-term recovery objectives for the management unit (IFCRT 2006).
 In 2014, Decker et al. (2014) assessed status relative to the 2006 IFCRT objectives, and concluded that Interior Fraser Coho had been above the short-term recovery target in every year since 2008, and above the long-term recovery target in the most recent two return years (2012 and 2013).
 Also in 2014, Interior Fraser Coho were assessed under the framework of DFO’s Wild Salmon Policy (WSP).
 The WSP Integrated Status Assessment classified three of these CUs as being amber status (Middle Fraser, Fraser Canyon, South Thompson) and the remaining two CUs as amber/green status (Lower Thompson, North Thompson, DFO 2015).
-As part of the WSP assessment, S was estimated for each CU and used as one of several benchmarks considered when assigning integrated CU status.
+As part of the WSP assessment, SMSY and Sgen were estimated for each CU and used along with other benchmarks when assigning integrated CU status.
 A subsequent COSEWIC assessment in 2016 upgraded the status assessment for the Interior Fraser Coho DU from ‘endangered’ to ‘threatened’ (COSEWIC 2016).
 In 2018, DFO undertook a Recovery Potential Assessment (RPA) for Interior Fraser Coho that described status, habitat, threats, limiting factors to recovery, candidate recovery targets, and abundance projections for the DU, as well as recommendations regarding mitigation and allowable harm (Arbeider et al. 2020).

 3.1.2 History of aggregate-abundance based reference points